 Women, above, wait while their husbands bid at the auction.
 They look like they’d rather be elsewhere.
 Perhaps they knew the Yaceks and found the farm auction depressing.
 Or perhaps they’d lost their own farms.

-The photo above shows auctioneer E.S.
-Beardsley in action.
-Delano called Beardsley a typical New England auctioneer.
+Delano called auctioneer E.S.
+Beardsley a typical New Englander.
 “A great talker, he is active in local politics and in church work,” Delano’s caption reads.

 “An old couple listening to the auctioneer at the sale of Mr. Anthony Yacek’s farm,” read the caption by Delano, 26 at the time.

 This story was updated in 2021.
 With thanks to Alston, L. J. (1983).
 Farm Foreclosures in the United States During the Interwar Period.
 The Journal of Economic History, 43(4), 885–903. http://www.jstor.org/stable/2121054.